Did you know that spending too much time indoors can actually have an adverse effect on your health? Hard to believe?

 3. Your appetite/eating habits may change

-Staying indoors for prolonged periods of time may change your appetite, and if you’re cooped up in your house (as we all know from our long lockdown experience) you’ll likely end up making more frequent trips to clean out your kitchen.
+Staying indoors for prolonged periods may change your appetite, and if you’re cooped up in your house you’ll likely make more frequent trips to clean out your kitchen.

 4. Your skin needs it